MS in Data Science

 - Practice of data science: examples of effective use of data science in practice, including case studies and applications of data science principles to real-world problems.

-The MSDS is a one-year program that may be completed either in 9 or 12 months of study.
+The MSDS can be completed on a full-time or part-time basis.
 Prerequisites for the MSDS include a Bachelor of Science degree in a science, technology, engineering, or mathematics (STEM) field.
 Applicants with bachelor’s degrees in non-STEM fields may begin study with a Certificate in Data Science that—in an additional term—gives the applicant a sample of the program.

 One way of completing the program is as follows: